Letter To Prospective Students

 Hi!
 Thank you for stopping by!

 I am Xiaoqi Tan, an Assistant Professor at the University of Alberta and also a Fellow of the Alberta Machine Intelligence Instittue (Amii).
-In what follows you will find my perspective on some common inquiries from prospective students.
-I hope you find them informative.
+Below, you will find my perspective on some common inquiries from prospective students.
+I hope you find this information useful.

 What is my research?